December 22, 2020; revised December 23, 2020; April 14, 2022; September 22, 2022

 Science Will Never be Able to Create “Artificial Life” or “Artificial Intelligence”

 9. That is also why science will NEVER be able to succeed in AI (Artificial Intelligence.)
-Note that AI is different from making efficient robots, which are purely mechanical.
+Note that AI differs from making efficient robots, which are purely mechanical.
 They can’t THINK!

 - Note that “artificial insemination” is not creating a new life.
 Scientists use DNA from humans (or animals) to form a zygote.
 That is not any different from a zygote produced in a womb.
 See “Cloning and Gandhabba.”